 When hot water runs through the green coffee grounds while brewing, the substances in the coffee mix with the water and become part of the drink.

-Some of these substances are well known, including Chlorogenic Acid, but there are hundreds of other compounds in there as well, many of which science has yet to identify.
+Some of these substances are well known, including CGA, but there are hundreds of other compounds in there as well, many of which science has yet to identify.

-Many of these compounds are antioxidants that protect our bodies from oxidation, which involves free radicals that damage molecules in the body and weight loss.
+Many of these compounds are antioxidants that protect our bodies from oxidation, which involves free radicals that damage molecules in the body and weight management.

-Without getting into complicated details, oxidation is believed to be one of the mechanisms behind ageing and common diseases like cancer and heart disease.
+Without getting into complicated details, oxidation is believed to be one of the mechanisms behind aging and common diseases like cancer and heart disease.

 Green Coffee, believe it or not, happens to be the biggest source of antioxidants in the Western diet, outranking both fruits and vegetables.